fbpx

 This 9-day Ireland itinerary was written by family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-I’ve been wanting to experience Christmas markets in Europe for years.
-So, when my friend Keryn from Twist Travel Mag suggested we head to Ireland for some holiday festivities, I immediately booked my flight!
+As a family travel expert from Seattle, I’d been dreaming about European Christmas markets forever.
+When my friend Keryn from Twist Travel Mag suggested we head to Ireland for holiday festivities, I immediately said yes.

 Image of Marcie Cheung and Keryn Means in front of Temple Bar in Ireland